 The basis for our action.
-Under the Act, we may determine that a species is an endangered or threatened species because of any of five factors: (A) The present or threatened destruction, modification, or curtailment of its habitat or range; (B) overutilization for commercial, recreational, scientific, or educational purposes; (C) disease or predation; (D) the inadequacy of existing regulatory mechanisms; or (E) other natural or manmade factors affecting its continued existence.
-We have determined that the following threats are driving the status of the foothill vellow-legged frog: Altered hydrology (largely attributable to dams, water diversions, channel modifications), nonnative species, and the effects of climate change (exacerbating drought, high-severity wildfire, extreme flood conditions).
-Other threats currently impacting the species include disease and parasites, agriculture (including pesticide drift), mining, urbanization (including development and roads) and recreation.
+Under the Act and our 1996 DPS policy (61 FR 4722; February 7, 1996), we may determine that a species or DPS is endangered or threatened because of any of five factors: (A) The present or threatened destruction, modification, or curtailment of its habitat or range; (B) overutilization for commercial, recreational, scientific, or educational purposes; (C) disease or predation; (D) the inadequacy of existing regulatory mechanisms; or (E) other natural or manmade factors affecting its continued existence.
+We have determined that the following threats are driving the status of the foothill yellow-legged frog within the areas occupied by the DPSs: altered hydrology (Factor A; largely attributable to dams, water diversions, channel modifications), nonnative species (Factors C and E), and the effects of climate change (Factor E; exacerbating drought, high-severity wildfire, extreme flood conditions).
+Other threats currently impacting the species include disease and parasites, agriculture (including pesticide drift), mining, urbanization (including development and roads), and recreation.

 Section 4(a)(3) of the Act requires the Secretary of the Interior (Secretary) to designate critical habitat concurrent with listing to the maximum extent prudent and determinable.
-Due to a court-ordered settlement agreement for completing our 12-month finding for the species, we have not been able to obtain the necessary economic information needed to develop a proposed critical habitat designation for the foothill yellow-legged frog.
-Therefore, we find that designation of critical habitat for this species is currently not determinable.
-Once we obtain the necessary economic information, we will propose a critical habitat designation for the species.
+Due to our statutory requirements to complete a final determination within 12 months of issuing a proposed rule, we have not yet been able to obtain the necessary economic information needed to develop a proposed critical habitat designation for the four DPSs of the foothill yellow-legged frog.
+Therefore, we find that designation of critical habitat for the four DPSs is currently not determinable.
+Once we obtain the necessary economic information, we will propose critical habitat designations for the four DPSs.